cormacj/AmstradCPCRomHacks/README.md

 To update the ROM, you must specify --src and --dest and one of the following: cpmrompatch.py --src SourceROM.rom --dest DestROM.rom
-    --name "<Name>" - Sets the name of the ROM owner --address "<Address>" - Sets the address of the ROM owner --serial <serial number> - Sets the serial number of the ROM
+    --quiet - Disable the noisy, large default ROM boot message and replace it with a short version --name "<Name>" - Sets the name of the ROM owner --address "<Address>" - Sets the address of the ROM owner --serial <serial number> - Sets the serial number of the ROM